Linus-Mussmaecher/rucola/tests/common/notes/Windows.md

-Windows is an #os (inline tag!) from Microsoft Cooperation.
+Windows is an #os/win (inline tag!) from Microsoft Cooperation.

 ## A heading
 ## Another Heading